markm3010/RunSystemApps/README.md

 (except those that get executed as part of sanity testing and were super low-risk), and the tester had to close the app so the next one would run automatically.
-This way we were able to spot startup issues with a particular app before the produce was released.
+This way we were able to spot startup issues with a particular app before the product was released.